Written by Pierce Lydon • July 20, 2025

 The Department of Labor website holds key information about rest and lunch break laws.

-California has a population of nearly 40 million people, which means that its residents need clear policies when it comes to employment and labor.
+California's large population of nearly 40 million people necessitates clear policies when it comes to employment and labor.
 This is especially essential for the many industries that exist in California like farming, entertainment, and tech.

 California emphasizes that these breaks must be completely void of responsibility or duty, a true break from work.
 This means no multitasking, otherwise the employer isn’t really giving their worker a break and that worker might be entitled to pay.